 I have often heard uninformed and ignorant people say that Moses wrote The Torah when they have never looked into the mathematical complexities of the Torah.

-And yet the perform to a live audience based on their opinion only.
+And yet they perform to a live audience based on their opinion only.

 Trivia Du Jour